enanomapper/tutorials/Added ontology terms/README.md

 ### Adding and removing (red layer)

 By default it removes all content.
 The first character indicates if the something needs to be included (+) or excluded from a previously defined inclusion (-).

+### Selections up and down (yellow layer)

-The second character indicates whether a whole upper (U) or down (D) tree should be included or excluded.
+The second layer indicates with a single character (U or D) whether a whole upper (U) or down (D) tree should be included or excluded (as defined by the first layer).

+### Which term to include (purple layer) and a label or reason (blue layer)

 After the colon the URI of the resource is given to be in- or excluded, followed by a user-oriented comment.
+This comment can be the label of the item, a general comment, or the reason for adding it.
+It is not used in the slimming process.

+### Where to add it in the eNanoMapper ontology (green layer)

 Finally, before the colon and in brackets an optional superclass of this resource can be specified, possibly from other ontologies.

-The

 # Adding terms